-At June 30, 2018, the District had invested in a broad range of capital assets, including land, construction in progress, buildings and improvements, site improvements, and furniture, equipment and vehicles.
-The net increase in capital assets is due to capital additions less depreciation recorded for the year ended June 30, 2018.
-A summary of the District's capital assets, net of depreciation, at June 30, 2018 and 2017 is as follows:
+At June 30, 2019, the District had invested in a broad range of capital assets, including land, construction in progress, buildings and improvements, site improvements, and furniture, equipment and vehicles.
+The net increase in capital assets is due to capital additions and a gain on reclassification, less depreciation recorded for the year ended June 30, 2019.
+A summary of the District's capital assets, net of depreciation, at June 30, 2019 and 2018 is as follows: